Selenium

 7. Telemetry and GraphQL:

-A framework called Open Telemetry has been added to Selenium Grid.
+A framework called Open Telemetry has been added to the Selenium Grid.
 This feature brings more observability into Grid as it allows testers to see what’s happening inside the Grid, especially when something goes wrong while running the test.

-Also, the Grid now has a new front-end console, which is powered by a GraphQL endpoint.
+Also, Grid now has a new front-end console, which is powered by a GraphQL endpoint.
 It allows testers to run a GraphQL query against the Selenium grid, either distributed or on the local machine.
-This feature helps testers extract useful metrics and information from the Grid to fulfill the monitoring needs.
+This feature helps testers extract useful metrics and information from the Grid to fulfill monitoring needs.

 8. Improved Documentation: